All Episodes

 Because they knew even in Democrat districts, their constituents were mightily opposed to this.

-So they saw what was what was coming.
+So they saw what was coming.

-Clyburn was not whipping the votes that you would have expected him to, in part because he was uncomfortable doing it, in part because we didn't want the push for votes to be successful, said a Democrat leadership aid.
+Clyburn was not whipping the votes that you would have expected him to, in part because he was uncomfortable doing it, in part because we didn't want the push for votes to be successful, said a Democrat leadership aide.

 All we needed was enough to potentially get us over the finish line, but we wanted the Republicans to be the ones to do it.

-This was not going to be a Democrat passed bill if the Speaker had anything to say about it.
+This was not going to be a Democrat-passed bill if the Speaker had anything to say about it.

-Quote unquote Democrat leadership aid.
+Quote-unquote, Democrat leadership aid.

 They were going to hang this around the Republicans' necks, just like they attempted to lose in Iraq and hang that around Bush's neck.